604 Curriculum Development

 a.
 Does not indicate bias by the use of words which may result in negative value judgments about groups of people;

 b.
-Does not use "man" or similar limiting word usage in generalization or ambiguities which may cause women to feel excluded or dehumanized.
+Does not use "man" or similar limiting word usage in generalization or ambiguities which may causothers to feel excluded or dehumanized.

 2. Compatible to the reading level of the student for whom it is intended.